Skip to content

 📎 Evidence

-Twin has persistent memorypw-enterprise/model/models.py:1374 OrgUserPersona.user_memory column + scratchpad/sdd/transcript-2.txt:638 (twin carries memory summary across portfolio interactions). ✅
+Twin has persistent memorypw-enterprise/model/models.py:1374 OrgUserPersona.user_memory column + consumr-ai-intro/.work/transcripts/daily-connect-2.txt:638 (twin carries memory summary across portfolio interactions). ✅

 Three report typespw-enterprise/research_setup/FLOW.md:148-156 (global_run_report.intelligence = behavior, intent, mentions). ✅

-• Qualitative (Twins) — conversational research: focus groups, investigative interviews, open-ended probing.
+• Qualitative (Twins) — conversational research you run by talking with twins (text chat or live voice call): focus groups, investigative interviews, open-ended probing.
 Uses full twins with depth and memory.

 • Quantitative (Respondents) — survey-scale research: brand-tracking, segmentation studies, concept testing, creative/ad testing, message prioritization, polls.
 Uses lighter “respondent” personas optimized for volume and consistency.